MatthewK84/LinkedIn-Learning-Journey/MWIR_Super_Resolution_Mathematical_Recovery_Handout.md

 ## 2. Problem Statement

-**Objective**: Achieve reliable target identification from 8,000 ft AGL (2,438 m slant range) using multi-frame super-resolution to computationally enhance the native sensor resolution.
+**Objective**: Achieve reliable object identification from 8,000 ft AGL (2,438 m slant range) using multi-frame super-resolution to computationally enhance the native sensor resolution.

-**Key Question**: Can we reliably identify targets (vehicles, persons, objects) at 8,000 ft when the native optical resolution may be insufficient?
+**Question**: Can we reliably identify targets (vehicles, persons, objects) at 8,000 ft when the native optical resolution may be insufficient?

 ---